lagbolt/library/LVCCLD-signage.md

 <img src="images\Sahara West sign in holds area.jpg" alt="three paper signs attached to the side of a wooden shelf; one says Please check out your hold items at the Circulation Desk or Self Check Machines before exiting the library" height="300" />

 One problem is that there is no Circulation Desk.
-I presume there was a Circulation Desk when the sign was put up, but it is no longer.
+I presume there was a Circulation Desk when the sign was put up, but no longer.
 Also, who says "exiting the library"?

 Here's a sign on the stairs: